-This study evaluates phase trap damage in water-based in comparison with oil-based drilled or fractured tight gas reservoir.
-Reservoir simulation is used to study the effect of relative permeability curves on phase trap damage and well productivity, based on reservoir and core data from a West Australian tight gas reservoir.
-The results highlights benefits of using oil-based fluids in drilling and fracturing of tight gas reservoirs in term of improving well productivity.
+This study focuses on phase trapping damage caused by liquid invasion using water-based drilling fluid in comparison with use of oil-based drilling fluid in water sensitive tight gas sand reservoirs.
+Reservoir simulation approach is used to study the effect of relative permeability curves on phase trap damage, and results of laboratory experiments core flooding tests in a West Australian tight gas reservoir are shown in which the effect of water injection and oil injection on the damage of core permeability are studied.
+The results highlights benefits of using oil-based fluids in drilling and fracturing of tight gas reservoirs in term of reducing skin factor and improving well productivity.

 Tight gas reservoirs normally have production problems due to very low matrix permeability and different damage mechanisms during well drilling, completion, stimulation and production (Dusseault, 1993).
 The low permeability gas reservoirs can be subject to different damage mechanisms such as mechanical damage to formation rock, plugging of natural fractures by invasion of mud solid particles, permeability reduction around wellbore as a result of filtrate invasion, clay swelling, liquid phase trapping, etc (Holditch, 1979).